 - Selling donated items

-State may require reporting to their attorney General if you sell to the public or solicit donations from the public.
-Usual exceptions are: only sales to members, a dollar threshold ($25,000 is common), all volunteer labor, but these vary by state.
+Your state may require reporting to their Charitable oversight agency (usually the state Attorney General) if you sell to the public or solicit donations from the public.
+Some exceptions to registering with your state include: only making sales to your members, a dollar threshold ($25,000 is common), using all volunteer labor for your fundraisers.
+These exceptions vary by state.

 Warning: No Individual fundraising accounts!